Based on Sentencing Council Guidelines

 4(lowest)36 - 5981 - 137108 - 183Band C fine12 - 16 months36 - 40 months

-Worried About Your Sentence?
+Worried About Your Drink Driving Ban?

 Aggravating factors are circumstances that make the offence more serious and move the sentence upwards within the sentencing range.
 The Sentencing Council identifies specific aggravating factors for drink driving.